RightsandWrongsgit/ARMTEC/cicd/subtheme.md

 A. Go to "Appearance" (/admin/appearance) on the main Administration menu of your site.<br>
 B. Your sub-theme should be listed under the Uninstalled Themes section<br>
 <sup><sub>If it’s not shown, check that you’ve deployed code to correct branch (dev code for dev site...etc) and cleared the site cache.</sub></sup><br>
-c.
-Click the Install and set as default option to enable it as the main theme for your site.<br>
+C. Click the Install and set as default option to enable it as the main theme for your site.<br>